adrianhuebner/DSA/java/src/main/java/arrayList/README.md

    - Printing out the list
    - Modifying a single item in the grocery list
    - Deleting an item from the grocery list
+   - Find an item in the grocery list